tegacodes/slop-evader/README.md

 ### Will this tool solve our AI problems?

-No, browser add-on will not save us.
+No browser add-on will save us.
 We need collective action and pushback that goes beyond individual tools to avoid AI.
-However, I hope this project inspires more work and thinking on the politics of
+But I hope this project inspires more work and thinking on tools that support a politics of refusal.
+We shouldn't be satisfied with a status quo where out-of-touch billionaires get to shape the values, priorities and technologies we build as societies.

 ### But why Mumsnet?